awsdocs/amazon-kendra-developer-guide/doc_source/API_DeleteQuerySuggestionsBlockList.md

 The request accepts the following data in JSON format\.

  ** [Id](#API_DeleteQuerySuggestionsBlockList_RequestSyntax) **   <a name="Kendra-DeleteQuerySuggestionsBlockList-request-Id"></a>
-The unique identifier of the block list that needs to be deleted\.
+The identifier of the block list you want to delete\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`
 Required: Yes

  ** [IndexId](#API_DeleteQuerySuggestionsBlockList_RequestSyntax) **   <a name="Kendra-DeleteQuerySuggestionsBlockList-request-IndexId"></a>
-The identifier of the you want to delete a block list from\.
+The identifier of the index for the block list\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`